mramshaw/DynamoDB/README.md

 AWS offers [Global Tables](http://aws.amazon.com/dynamodb/global-tables/) for replication across regions.

 [This is a premium service, and may well be overkill for most use cases.]

+#### Advanced query capabilities

+To the extent that they are needed, Advanced query capabilities (text search, JSON parsing) are nice to have.

+Of course, for more complicated use cases GraphQL is an option, but this is to be avoided if at all possible.

 #### Ease of use